-Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Purchased Home Repair Works Substantially Completed 100% of Work Order Value for Repair at Purchased Home Less 10% for Retainage Inspection shall be requested upon: Substantial completion of all work approved under the Work Order and subsequent Change Orders, if any, issued for the project for repairs at the purchased property (if applicable).
-Inspection and works shall be approved if: Work is found to have been substantially completed.
+Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Purchased Home Repair Works Substantially Completed 100% of Work Order Value for Repair at Purchased Home Less 10% for Retainage Substantial completion of all work approved under the Work Order and subsequent Change Orders if any issued for the project Work is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
 Work is found to have been performed in accordance with industry, construction, and program standards.
 This milestone inspection shall result in a punch-list of minor deficiencies, if any, found during the milestone inspection.

-Completion of Demolition Works and Repaired Purchased Home Final Inspection 100% of Work Order Value for Repair at Purchased Home (Including any Retainage Withheld) PLUS 100% of Work Order Value for Demolition of Storm- Damaged Home Inspection shall be requested upon: Correction of all punch-list items by the Construction Manager for repairs at the purchased property.
+Completion of Demolition Works and Repaired Purchased Home Final Inspection 100% of Work Order Value for Repair at Purchased Home (Including any Retainage Withheld) PLUS 100% of Work Order Value for Demolition of Hurricane- Damaged Home Inspection shall be requested upon: Correction of all punch-list items by the Construction Manager for repairs at the purchased property.
 Completing all demolition and abatement work for the project as established in the Work Order.
 Having met all environmental and other permits closing for the demolition and abatement works.
 Inspection and works shall be approved if: All work listed above is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
 Work is found to have been performed in accordance with industry, construction, and program standards.
-Homeowner accepts the work.
+Homeowner accepts the work. -- -- ---

-13.11.4 Relocation Option 2 Award Inspections
+14.12.4 Relocation Option 2 Award Inspections